frankheisig71/st_side_scrl/README.md

 # st_side_scrl
-50Hz side scrolling on Atari ST
-First of all: Many thanks to the DEAD HACKERS SOCIETY - I just take your code for this
+50Hz fullscreen full colour side scrolling on Atari ST First of all: Many thanks to the DEAD HACKERS SOCIETY - I just take your code for this

 Playing around with the 4 bit technique I met some problems: